fxhash/fxhash-evm-core/architecture/overall.md

 - it's worth to examine whether we instanciate a new gate per project, or if we use an ID-reference in a central Gate contract, where a new entry is created instead.
 Need to see what's more optimized
 - optimization angle:
   - the mint() entry points could be fully instanciated, to avoid having a DELEGATE_CALL to the implementation; this would shift the costs of all the mints() towards the authors of a project which would pay to store the mint() functions entirely

+# TODO

+- [ ] gates are single contracts, as opposed to project-instances (no need to instanciate a new contract, we can provide some logic to initialize a new entry in a Gate instead)